 It’s well-known among Oregonians that there’s no lack of things to see and do on the Oregon Coast.
 Besides hiking and camping, whale watching is one of the most popular activities in this region.
-Catching sight of a gray whale emerging from the choppy Pacific waters is a moment you won’t soon forget, and there are plenty of opportunities to spot these beautiful giants of the sea, especially during the two annual migration seasons which bring them right by Oregon.
+Catching sight of a gray whale emerging from the choppy Pacific waters is a moment you won’t soon forget.
+There are plenty of opportunities to spot these beautiful giants of the sea, especially during the two annual migration seasons which bring them right by Oregon.

 How and Where to Go Whale Watching in Oregon

 Stretching about 360 miles total from the mouth of the Columbia River in the north to the California border in the south, the Oregon Coast is one of the state’s premier tourist destinations.
 In fact, the Oregon Tourist Board has designated it one of the Seven Wonders of Oregon, along with other such great destinations as Crater Lake National Park and Mount Hood.

 According to the Oregon Department of Fish and Wildlife, the waters along the Oregon Coast are home to ten of the approximately 80 species of whales, porpoises and dolphins in the world.
 Among those are some of the most iconic and mightiest animals on Earth.